tesztelek123/teszt123/README.md

 #### Step 2: Project Dependencies

-Now, you can install the project dependencies by running:
+You can install the project dependencies by running:

 ```
 npm install